komodo-wellbeing/komodo-api-docs/website/docs/dictionary.md

 ## Normalised Survey Response

-A Normalised Survey Response represents a [Student's](#student) responses to a survey, aggregated by the relevant metric(s).
+A "Normalised Survey Response" represents a [Student's](#student) responses to a survey, aggregated by the relevant metric(s).

 ### _Example_